chnvd/up206a-chaithra/Notes/Week_1.md

 # Why did this article speak to you in regards to your approach to data and research?

-First, this article uses relatively simple data and technique in its analysis to produce a very critical policy insight.
+This article uses relatively simple data and technique in its analysis to produce a very critical policy insight.
 It uses the spatial dimention of the issue in focus as the primary mode of looking at the issue, in divergence with more common way of approaching inequality.
-They are able to provide a rationale for disproportionate results of earlier policy, and reccomodnt policy direction that could correct the issues.
-It also argues for a shift in thinking, and the importace of spatiality not as a mere proxy for location, but as a basis for policy and action.
+They are able to provide a rationale for disproportionate results of earlier policy, and reccomend policy direction that could correct the issues.
+It also argues for a shift in thinking, and the importace of spatiality not merely as a proxy for location, but as a basis for policy and action.

 # How does it inform your learning goals for this course?